 Ina, seated upon her broom, descended from the dark sky, the living doll Beatrice clinging to her back.
 The ghostly spirit Grace floated right beside them, and all three came to a stop before the campsite.

-Even before proper greetings were made, Ina stuck out her hands and wiggeled her fingers, “The Astral Crown, pretty please~”
+Even before proper greetings were made, Ina stuck out her hands and wiggled her fingers, “The Astral Crown, pretty please~”

 “Fine, fine…” Aaron muttered, fishing around in his back until he felt the fragmented metal pieces wrapped up in a brown cloth.
 Pulling it out, he tossed the package to Ina, who tore it apart like a child unwrapping a gift.